hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/finish.md

 ## Lessons Learned ##

-With these steps you have learned how:
+With these steps you have learned how to:

-- to install SonarQube onto Kubernetes
+- &#x2714; install SonarQube onto Kubernetes
-- to use Helm to install SonarQube
+- &#x2714; use Helm to install SonarQube
-- to configure SonarQube plugins with the chart
+- &#x2714; configure SonarQube plugins with the chart
-- to access the SonarQube Dashboard
+- &#x2714; access the SonarQube Dashboard
-- to analyze code and inspect results with a Gradle plugin
+- &#x2714; analyze code and inspect results with a Gradle plugin

 ## Additional Information ##